netgroup-polito/mdo2frog4/README.md

 ## Required libraries

-The Mdo2frog4 works only with python 2.7 version.
+The Mdo2frog4 works only with python 2.7

 	; Install required libraries
 	; - libxml2-dev: nice library to parse and create xml